azminewasi/10M-ID-Card-Automation-Tool/README.md

 - Working Principle:
   - It first loads the image.
   - Detects face using OpenCV.
-  - Adjusts the face with some free space and crops it.
+  - Adjusts the face with some free space, crops it and saves it in `./auto_crooped/`.
   - Loads the template, places everything accordingly.
   - Saves as both image and pdf file.